emberjs/rfcs/text/0481-component-templates-co-location.md

 structure of that collection will closely match what is proposed in this RFC.
 Ultimately, we expect there to be automatic migrators for these kinds of changes anyway, so the cost of the possible churn is contained.

-## Unresolved questions

-- Where would the build tool changes be implemented?
-And how?
-- How should the build tool changes interact with "pods" and `template.hbs`?
-- How should the new generator options interact with "pods"?